Licensure for naturopathic doctors provides many benefits:

 Licensed naturopathic physicians must fulfill state- or province-mandated continuing education requirements annually, and have a specific scope of practice defined by the law in their state or province.

-States currently offering licensure and registration to naturopathic physicians include:
+States currently offering licensure or registration to naturopathic physicians include:

 - District of Columbia